 - EventFederal Insecticide, Fungicide, and Rodenticide Act (FIFRA) OverviewACA - 2020 Member Webinar SeriesJanuary 15, 2020Tracy Heinzman, Hume M. Ross

-- ArticlePractitioner Insights: Do Inerts Trigger ESA?Bloomberg BNA’s Daily Environment ReportAugust 25, 2017Tracy Heinzman, Martha E. Marrapese, Steven Richardson, David B. Weinberg
+- ArticlePractitioner Insights: Do Inerts Trigger ESA?Bloomberg BNA’s Daily Environment ReportAugust 25, 2017Tracy Heinzman, Martha E. Marrapese, David B. Weinberg

 - ArticleThe Impact of TSCA Reform Is Approaching FastLaw360July 8, 2016Tracy Heinzman